Penny (The Big Bang Theory): Development

+won plaudits from Leonard’s mother who, save for an empathy with Sheldon, was prone to be dismissive of almost everyone and everything.

 Characterization

 Personality

 Penny is from a small town outside of Omaha, Nebraska.

 She has full confidence in pseudoscientific concepts such as horoscopes, psychics, and Voodoo, which has led to repeated mocking from both Sheldon and Leonard (primarily the former) along with criticisms of their accuracy.

-In contrast to the rest of the group, Penny is neither well-educated nor savvy in a specific field and is generally somewhat dim-witted, but she has great social skills and is more streetwise than her neighbors.
-She is knowledgeable about popular culture.
-She is messy, disorganized, and highly irresponsible (both personally and financially).
+In contrast to the rest of the group, Penny is neither well-educated in a formal sense nor savvy in a specific field and can appear somewhat lacking in knowledge, but she has great social skills and is more streetwise and, in some ways, more confident and resourceful than her neighbors.
+She well informed about popular culture.
+She is messy domestically, disorganized, and, in some respects, irresponsible (both personally and financially).

 Having dropped out of community college prior to the start of the series, she is the only regular character with less education than Howard Wolowitz, who has a master's degree.
 In season six, she returns to college, taking a history class and hiding it from the rest of the group.
 She initially performs terribly in her college classes.
 It is revealed in later seasons that Penny has continued her education, taking both an acting and a psychology class.

 When she is expressing feelings of anger or frustration, other characters have compared her to The Hulk, a "rabid wolverine", and "killer robots".

-Penny's poor driving ability and failure to maintain her vehicle are acknowledged throughout the series.
+Penny's questionable driving ability and failure to maintain her vehicle are acknowledged throughout the series.
 She is known to ignore her check engine light and has left her passenger side wing mirror in a parking lot somewhere in Hollywood after trying to park her car.
 She also hit a Mercedes in a parking lot and knocked the side-view mirror off Bernadette's car; not leaving a note in either incident.
 In season seven, her car engine fails and she receives a new car from Leonard.